Sunday 1 October from 10:00 – 16:00

 Infographics are a popular and effective way of communicating your research.
 From data visualisation to explaining a methodology, infographics assist in visually explaining and sharing complex scientific research to a broad audience.

-This workshop intends to teach you the basics of infographic creation.
-It will take you through the initial steps of your research story, by defining who your audience is and what you want to tell them.
+This workshop taught the basics of infographic creation.
+It will took attendees through the initial steps of their research stories, by defining who their audience is and what they wanted to tell them.

-The next step identifies your ‘factoids’, the little snippets of information that tell a greater and engaging story, and hones the information into simple and clear language.
+The next step identified their ‘factoids’, the little snippets of information that tell a greater and engaging story, and hones the information into simple and clear language.
 Then the design process begins!